 In the Great Library of Alexandria, much of humanity’s collective knowledge of subjects ranging from medicine to astronomy, could be accessed in a single place.
 Among the writings that you could browse in the library were histories, philosophical treatises, literary works of poetry and prose, and the Pinakes—believed to be the world’s first library catalog.
 Philosophers and scholars flocked to the city, attracted by its library’s vast compendium of information and the city’s reputation as an intellectual center.

-After Alexander passed away in 323 BCE, one of his deputies, a Macedonian general by the name of Ptolemy Lagides, took control of Egypt.
+After Alexander passed away in 323 BC, one of his deputies, a Macedonian general by the name of Ptolemy Lagides, took control of Egypt.
 Ptolemy executed Cleomenes and declared himself pharaoh.
-He started what came to be known as the Ptolemaic dynasty and made Alexandria his capital in 305 BCE.
-The Ptolemy family, despite a seemingly hereditary tendency toward morbid obesity and lethargy, managed to stay in power until 30 BCE.
+He started what came to be known as the Ptolemaic dynasty and made Alexandria his capital in 305 BC.
+The Ptolemy family, despite a seemingly hereditary tendency toward morbid obesity and lethargy, managed to stay in power until 30 BC.

 Today, Alexandria is the second-largest city in Egypt.
 It is a major economic center and the most populous city on the Mediterranean Sea.
 It has a population of over 5 million people.
 Alexandria is thus also the sixth-largest city in the Arab world and the ninth-largest city in Africa.
 Due to its historical importance, it is a well-frequented tourist destination.
 It is also a major industrial center due to its pipelines of natural gas and oil from the Suez.